fivetran/dbt_iterable/README.md

 - Enriching the core `EVENT` table with data regarding associated users, campaigns, and channels.
 - Creating current-state models of campaigns and users, enriched with aggregated event and interaction metrics.
 - Re-creating the `LIST_USER_HISTORY` table.
-The table can be disabled from connector syncs but is required to connect users and lists they belong to.
+The table can be disabled from connector syncs but is required to connect users and their lists.

 ## Models